 Millions of Windows users never create secondary accounts on their machines and use their primary administrative account for everything.
 This is a not-so-secure practice and one most people should get out of the habit of.

-While you might be inclined to use the onlined/synced features of a networked Microsoft account we’ve had plenty of requests for instructions on how to create a local account without all the online frills (and potential privacy concerns).
-A standard local account is great for people who don’t want to link their login to Microsoft and it’s a perfect fit for kids who don’t need all the extras (and might not even have an email address to link to the account in the first place).
+While you might be inclined to use the Microsoft account for the online features it provides, a standard local account—the kind you had in Windows 7 and previous versions—is great for people who don’t want to link their login to Microsoft and it’s a perfect fit for kids who don’t need all the extras (and might not even have an email address to link to the account in the first place).

-Let’s take a look at the process for creating secondary accounts in Windows 10.
+Let’s take a look at the process for creating new local user accounts in Windows 10.

 Have a pressing Windows 10 question?
 Shoot us an email at email@example.com and we’ll do our best to answer it.